jtomchak/holiday-movie-town/README.md

 /dist
 ```

-12. in the terminal cmd -> `npm install bootstrap-sass`
+12. in the terminal cmd -> `npm install bootstrap-sass sass-loader`

 13. add a style.scss to your src folder with the following